FengYen-Chang/Chinese.Ordering.System/README.md

     [ INFO ] This sample is an API example, for any performance measurements please use the dedicated benchmark_app tool
     ```

-    After execution, you can get the output, `tts.wav`.
+    > Once the process is done, we can find the `tts.wav` in the working directory.

 ### Execute Question Answering System with Voice Synthesize System